async-aws/aws/docs/authentication/hard-coded.md

 ## Assuming a role

-You can tell the API client to use specific role by providing a ARN to the `roleArn` key.
+You can tell the API client to use a specific role by providing an ARN to the `roleArn` key.
 You can also specify a `roleSessionName`.

 ```php